Engineev/ravel/README.md

 If you'd like to see the instructions being executed, you may pass in command line option `--print-instructions`, but note that this will slow down the simulation significantly.
-Also, by passing in `--keep-debug-info`, **ravel** perform more checks on memory access and will print information like the call stack if an error occurred, which might be helpful.
+Also, if `--keep-debug-info` is passed in, **ravel** will perform more checks on memory access and will print information like the call stack if an error occurred, which might be helpful.

 ## Support